nanoninja/docker-nginx-php-mysql/README.md

 # Nginx PHP MySQL

-Docker running Nginx, PHP-FPM, MySQL and PHPMyAdmin.
+Docker running Nginx, PHP-FPM, Composer, MySQL and PHPMyAdmin.

-**THIS ENVIRONMENT SHOULD ONLY BE USED FOR DEVELOPMENT!**

-**DO NOT USE IT IN PRODUCTION!**

 ## Images to use